 It is important you maintain a well-balanced diet, high in protein and nutrients, prior to your surgery.
 You must also maintain good hydration.
 Your surgeon may also make specific recommendations regarding what to consume in the days prior to your surgery, including when you must start fasting prior to your surgery.
-Make sure you are consuming enough fibre and your bowels are working optimally.
+Make sure you are consuming enough fibre and your bowels are working optimally prior to surgery.
 We recommend trying to open your bowels the night before or the morning prior to your surgery.
-This is because some pain relief used during and after surgery can cause the side effect of constipation.
+This is because some pain relief that is used during and after surgery can cause side effects of constipation.

-We aim for you to be eating and drinking normally after your surgery to further assist with your recovery.
+We aim to help you to be eating and drinking normally after your surgery to further assist with your recovery.